-Double digit growth of usurious payday lending outlets continues to be a problem across America.
+Growth of usurious payday lending outlets continues to be a problem across America in states that authorize or do not effectively prohibit this form of small-dollar lending.
 Passing local ordinances to restrict growth and activities of payday lenders in your community is a step forward in addressing this problem.

 Ideally state legislatures should pass effective laws to protect consumers from triple digit loans that quickly become debt traps, but that is not the case in many states.
 Local governments are left to address the problem of payday lenders on their own.
 West Valley City, Utah, a large suburb of Salt Lake City, was one of the pioneers in using local ordinances to control growth and density.
 Payday lenders who wish to do business in the city are now placed on a waiting list for years.
-Since 1996, the year their ordinance was passed, no new payday loan stores have been allowed to open.
+Since 1996, the year the ordinance was passed, no new payday loan stores have been allowed to open.
 Growth has bumped lenders to adjacent cities that are now passing similar ordinances.

 Local attention to the issue of payday lending has many benefits.
 Media coverage of council hearings regarding zoning ordinances helps publicize the problem to city residents.
-Coverage also educates citizens and local community leaders on the pitfalls of payday loans and the problems associated with having numerous, often gaudy, outlets through out their town.
+Coverage also educates citizens and local community leaders on the pitfalls of payday loans and the problems associated with having numerous, often gaudy, outlets throughout their town.
 Above all, coverage starts to build critical mass for a united front against payday lending in your state.
 This in turn pressures state lawmakers to pass more restrictive laws that provide uniformity across your state.
-Oregon is a shining example of this success.
+Oregon is a shining example of this success where a threatened local ordinance led to statewide reforms enacted by the legislature.

-Payday lending is now prohibited in 13 states and the District of Columbia.
+Payday lending is now prohibited or severely restricted in 18 states and the District of Columbia.
 Until all other state legislatures join this movement it is important to keep the issue of usury and usurious loans in the news.
 Passing a local community ordinance to restrict, prohibit, or otherwise regulate payday lenders in your community keeps the dangers of payday lending in the forefront and helps build momentum for other steps.